Ramsey Nouah

 Ramsey Nouah (born Ramsey Tokunbo Nouah Jr.; 19 December 1970) is a Nigerian actor and director.
 He won the Africa Movie Academy Award for Best Actor in a Leading Role in 2010 for his performance in the movie The Figurine.
 He made his directorial debut with the film Living in Bondage: Breaking Free in 2019 and also went on to direct Nollywood classic Rattle Snake: The Ahanna Story which is a remake of Rattlesnake (1995).

 Early life

-Ramsey Tokunbo Nouah Jr. was born in Lagos on December 19, 1970, to an Israeli Jewish father and a Yoruba mother who hails from Owo, Ondo State.
+Ramsey Tokunbo Nouah Jr. was born in Lagos on 19 December 1970 to a Lebanese father and a Yoruba mother who hails from Owo, Ondo State.
 He grew up in Surulere, Lagos, where he attended Atara Primary School and Community Grammar School.
-He received a diploma in Mass Communications at the University of Lagos, after which he pursued a career in acting.
+He received a diploma in Mass Communications at the University of Lagos, after which he pursued a career in filming.

 Career

-Ramsey Nouah started acting in the early 1990s because he needed money for his General Certificate Education (GCE).
+Nouah started acting in the early 1990s because he needed money for his General Certificate Education (GCE).
 His acting career kicked off when he starred as Jeff Akin-Thomas in the Nigerian TV soap opera Fortunes.
 He has since appeared in numerous films starring as the lead role, and has been called "Lover-Boy" for his numerous roles in romantic films.
 He is also considered to be one of the most sought-after actors in Nigeria.